Jellemvdl/InstanceDiffusion-extension/blogpost.md

 By addressing its current weaknesses and leveraging its strengths, InstanceDiffusion has the potential to set new standards in the field of instance-level controlled image generation, paving the way for more sophisticated and user-friendly generative models.

+## Conclusion
+The instance-diffusion method, expounded upon in depth within the original paper and comprehensively detailed in the associated blog post, stands as a testament to the adept utilization of advanced methodologies in the realm of image generation.
+Our meticulous replication study, anchored by the COCO dataset, serves as a robust validation of the method's efficacy and potential.
+However, despite our conscientious efforts to adhere closely to the original study's protocols, we encountered notable disparities in certain results.
+These discrepancies primarily stem from our deliberate decision to operate within the constraints of a subset of the dataset, a choice motivated by computational constraints and resource availability.
+This limitation, while acknowledged, underscores the inherent complexity of replicating experimental findings in real-world contexts.

+Our exploration aimed to address a limitation of the original model by adopting a modular framework and leveraging GPT-4o for generating bounding boxes, thereby mitigating the need for an additional image dataset.
+While this approach proved convenient and valuable, enabling seamless integration with the model, it revealed a constraint of the Language Model (LLM): the absence of spatial awareness.
+Consequently, this deficiency yielded suboptimal results in certain instances.

+To further scrutinize the capabilities of the LLM, we conducted a comparative analysis with CogVLM and employed human annotators for evaluation.
+Although our approach has demonstrated merits revealed through rigorous examination, significant opportunities for improvement in image generation remain.
+These findings underscore the fertile ground for future research in exploring techniques to enhance the collaborative interaction between LLms and image generation models such as InstanceDiffusion

 ## Authors' Contributions
 - Anesa: Background & Related Work Research, assisted Lisann in integrating the LLM submodule into existing pipeline, conducted/participated in the manual evaluation of LLM submodule image-generation.
 Wrote the Introduction and Related work section.